-Nick Robinson enters his seventh campaign as RCC's throws coach.
+Nick Robinson enters his eighth campaign as RCC's throws coach.

 Robinson attended El Toro High School in Lake Forest, CA, where he competed in track and field and threw 65' 1 in the shot put and 197' in the discus throw.
 During the summer of his senior year he made the World Junior team that went to Beijing, China where he finished in 10th place.

 Robinson then attended UCLA for three years.
 After the first year, he made another junior team that went to Sao Paulo, Brazil where he won the shot put and placed second in the discus throw.
 The last two years, he attended Concordia University in Irvine and was a Six-Time All-America and won five national titles (two indoor titles and two outdoor titles in the shot put, and a national title in the discus throw).

 Before coming to Riverside City College, he coached at El Toro High School where he had three boys go over 59' in the shot put and three boys over 170' in the discus throw.

 Coach Robinson lives in Murrieta, CA with his wife, Holly and sons Fletcher, 2 and Sullivan 6months.